phcode-dev/phoenix/docs/API-Reference/widgets/Dialogs.md

 <a name="addLinkTooltips"></a>

 ## addLinkTooltips(elementOrDialog)
-Ensures that all <a> tags with a URL have a tooltip showing the same URL
+Ensures that all anchor tags with a URL have a tooltip showing the same URL

 **Kind**: global function